 Do these exercises simply strengthen eye muscles?

-Vision therapy is not focused on strengthening eye muscles.
+Optometric vision therapy is not focused on strengthening eye muscles.
 This therapy is all about improving vision problems that may interfere with learning by strengthening the neurological pathways between the eyes and the brain.
 The eye muscles are already strong enough to do the job.
-Vision therapy "uses the eyes to re-train the brain to use the eyes more efficiently."
+Optometric vision therapy uses the eyes to re-train the brain to use the eyes more efficiently.

 A visual performance evaluation is necessary before starting therapy.
 Following the exam, your optometrist can determine whether or not this type of therapy is the recommended treatment for your vision problems.